hyprwm/hyprland-wiki/content/Nix/_index.md

 To install Hyprland on NixOS, we provide a NixOS and a Home Manager module.

-{{< callout title=Note >}}
+{{< callout type=warning >}}

+**Required:**
-- _**(Required)** NixOS Module_: enables critical components needed to run Hyprland properly
+- **NixOS Module:** enables critical components needed to run Hyprland properly.
-  - _Without this, you may have issues with missing session files in your Display Manager._
+  Without this, you may have issues with missing session files in your
+    Display Manager.

+**Optional**:
-- _(Optional) Home Manager module_: lets you configure Hyprland declaratively through Home Manager.
+- **Home Manager module:** lets you configure Hyprland declaratively through Home Manager.
-  - _This module configures Hyprland and adds it to your user's `$PATH`, but does not make certain system-level changes such as adding a desktop session file for your display manager.
-This is handled by the NixOS module once you enable it._
+- Configures Hyprland and adds it to your user's `$PATH`, but does not make certain system-level changes such as adding a desktop session file for your display manager.
+    This is handled by the NixOS module, once you enable it.

 {{< /callout >}}